acm-uic/simple-ts-clock/README.md

 This project was originally a rewrite of [sudoclock](https://github.com/acm-uic/sudoclock) by [clee231](https://github.com/clee231).

-The project has since been rewritten mostly in the [simple-js-clock](https://github.com/bmiddha/simple-js-clock) repo by [bmiddha](https://github.com/bmiddha).
+The project has since been rewritten mostly in the [simple-js-clock](https://github.com/bmiddha/simple-js-clock) repo by [bmiddha](https://github.com/bmiddha) and other contributors.

 In January 2023, the simple-js-clock repo was forked to continue development here.